 Obamacare: Companies with more than 50 employees are required to offer health insurance or pay a penalty.

-Republican plan: This mandate is repealed.
+Republican plan: The mandate and penalty are repealed.

 Obamacare: Raised Medicare taxes on the wealthy and imposed new taxes on medical devices, health insurers, drug companies, investment income, tanning salons and high-end health insurance plans.

 Republican plan: Maintains roughly 90% of Obamacare taxes, including the tax on high-income earners, but ends the 2.3% sales tax on medical devices.

 Obamacare: Requires insurers to allow children under age 26 to be covered by their parents' policies

 Obamacare: Requires all insurance plans to cover certain health conditions and services, such as emergency room visits, maternity and postnatal care, cancer treatment, annual physical exams, prescription drug costs and mental health counselling.

 Republican plan: States may apply for waivers that allow them to end mandatory coverage of certain health conditions, such as vision and dental care for children, hospital care, and outpatient services.
 States that receive such waivers could allow insurers to set a maximum amount they will pay for an individual's medical services - a practice that Obamacare had prohibited.

 Obamacare: Prohibits insurers from denying coverage or charging more to individuals who have pre-existing medical conditions.